 1. Make sure you have addressed each condition that’s listed.
 If a client has more than one diagnosis listed on their treatment plan and/or has two different treatment goals that cover each area you will need to explain how you and/or other members of the recovery team are addressing these issues.

-2. You need to be able to identify & explain a clear “why” in regards to why this individual is seeking and is receiving treatment; excluding other explanations.
+2. You need to be able to identify and explain a clear “why” in regards to why this individual is seeking and is receiving treatment; excluding other explanations.
 Insurance companies are looking to make sure you’ve conducted a thorough assessment to reach the diagnosis.
 For example: the client is having trouble focusing and feels agitated due to depression or substance abuse.

 3. Justify your diagnosis.
 It’s important to provide an accurate diagnosis without under or over diagnosing.
-Make sure you’re looking for and diagnosing based on accurate & significant symptoms; it is considered to give them a “lesser” diagnosis.
+Make sure you’re looking for and diagnosing based on accurate and significant symptoms; it is considered to give them a “lesser” diagnosis.

 4. Make sure you have an actual plan in place of how to address your client’s needs.
 You can do this by creating an outlined treatment plan with estimated timelines of therapy outcomes (if applicable/possible).